AnwarNaseem/Build-a-Docker-Container-to-Perform-Batch-Serving-of-ML-model/README.md

 alphabets.

 Task:

 train.py
-1. Add one more model apart from the one used in TA Session (any machine learning model of your choice) in the train.py file and save it.
-(5 points)
+1. Add one more model apart from the one used(any machine learning model of your choice) in the train.py file and save it.
 2. Modify the inference.py file to display the output of the above model.
-(5 points)
 3. Build the docker image of the final application and run it and submit the screenshot of the output.
-(15 points)
 a.
 Build the Docker File
 b.
 Run the docker container
 c.
 Save the screenshot of the output and submit it.